 Atlanta is a city of neighborhoods, made up of dozens of little pockets of activity that each have their own flavor.
-Over the past few years, Old Fourth Ward has gone from one of the less-desirable neighborhoods in Atlanta to one of the most up-and-coming spots for bars, restaurants and nightlife.
+Over the years, Old Fourth Ward has become one of the most up-and-coming spots for bars, restaurants, and nightlife.
 Just seconds east of Downtown, Old Fourth Ward is bordered by Midtown, Cabbagetown and Inman Park.
 There are two major clusters of activity in Old Fourth Ward: Highland Avenue just west of where it becomes Inman Park and Edgewood Avenue near the intersection of Boulevard.

 Highland Avenue, stretching from Old Fourth Ward all the way into Virginia-Highland, is a magnet for restaurants, bars, and shops.
 The three-block stretch in Old Fourth Ward is home to a number of great dining options.

 Highland Bakery has long been praised as the best spot for brunch in the city, but be prepared for a long wait during prime, weekend hours.
 They offer both traditional breakfast dishes and a large sandwich selection, putting a healthy spin on many of their offerings.

 Next door, Zuma Sushi serves up all your sushi bar favorites in a contemporary atmosphere.
 Their lunch specials are a great value and they have a small patio for people watching.

 Across the street is, well...
 Across the Street, a Mexican restaurant serving gussied up versions of favorites, like enchiladas with the addition of creamy goat cheese.
 Go on Wednesdays for $10 all-you-can-eat tacos and stay for the tequila shots (if you're brave, try the fiery stuff steeped in chili peppers).